-Mackay Recreational Fishers Alliance (MRFA) have won the 2016 Australia Day Environmental Achievement Award.
+Mackay Recreational Fishers Alliance (MRFA) has won the 2016 Australia Day Environmental Achievement Award.

 Mackay Recreational Fishers Alliance (MRFA) involves recreational fishers, dedicated to promoting and improving recreational fishing in our local Mackay region.
 Our Angler Education division volunteer their time to educate local children about sustainable and responsible fishing practices.
 This is achieved through: